Pearson-Higher-Ed/design/c/templates/v1.0.0-beta.1/index.md

       ### Borders
       Stacked templates may also specify separating borders, either container width or full viewport width.

+      ### Presentation Strategies
+      Templates define set content areas which are designed to work with the [Presentation Strategies](/design/c/presentation-strategies/beta) component for actually filling them with content.

+      ### Responsive Behavior
+      Templates are designed to work at each breakpoint, adjusting the arrangement of content areas as appropriate.
+For more complex designs you may specify different templates for each breakpoint.
     contents:
       - type: narrow image
         src: ./assets/stacked.png